liatrio/libotrio-1.0/readme.md

 ## Sending Messages

-Bots have to send messages to deliver information and present an interface for their functionality.
-Botkit bots can send messages in several different ways, depending on the type and number of messages that will be sent.
+Bots have to send messages to deliver information and present an interface for their functionality.  libotrio bots can send messages in several different ways, depending on the type and number of messages that will be sent.

 Single message replies to incoming commands can be sent using the `bot.reply()` function.